 After penning an intimate personal letter to his fellow believers in the church in Philippi and offering them encouragement in many areas, he shifts in verse 4:8 to his conclusion.

 “Finally, brothers,” he writes, “whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”

-This is not some “Polly-Anna” type advice given by someone who is simply overly optimistic.
+This is not some “Polly-Anna” type of advice given by someone who is simply overly optimistic.
 This was written by Paul.
 The same Paul who was imprisoned, whipped, and shipwrecked on several occasions.
 (2 Corinthians 11:24 – 25)

-I am on a personal journey to change my daily thought life to reflect these eight characteristics – to think about what is true, honorable, just, pure, lovely, commendable, excellent and praiseworthy.
-On this website I will feature true, inspiring stories of people who are living out these principles in their daily lives.
+I am on a personal journey to change my daily thought life to reflect these eight characteristics – to think about what is true, honorable, just, pure, lovely, commendable, excellent, and praiseworthy.
+On this website, I will feature true, inspiring stories of people who are living out these principles in their daily lives.
 Please join me, and together we will be inspired.